mucsci-students/2021fa-420-SNAKEPEOPLE/README.md

 ## Prerequisites
 1. To run the program, you must install Python (3.9.6 at the time). (https://www.python.org/downloads/)
     * During installation of python, a box can be checked to "Add Python 3.9.x to PATH".
 Check this box.
-2. Next make sure these libraries are installed so the program functions.
-They can be installed via the command line by typing in what is below.
+2. Next make sure all necessary libraries are installed so the program functions.
+They can be installed via the command line by typing in what is below once the repo is      downloaded.
-    * `pip install pillow`
-    * `pip install pyreadline`
-    * `pip install pytest`
+    * `pip install -r requirements.txt`

 ## How to run:
 1. Download the latest version from the [repo] (https://github.com/mucsci-students/2021fa-420-SNAKEPEOPLE).